wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 <img src={PdfPreviewPrefab} style={{width:"100%"}} />

-## Implement Prefab to the project
+## Implementing Prefab in Project

-To implement Prefab to the project, expand Prefab tab in sidebar and select your custom prefab and drag n drop to the design box
+To implement Prefab in the project, expand the Prefab tab in the sidebar and select your custom prefab.
+Drag and drop on the Design screen.

 <img src={ImplementPrefab} style={{width:"100%"}} /><br/><br/>